 The houseplants listed below are very poisonous.
 When eaten, especially in large quantities, they can cause severe vomiting, diarrhea, stomach pains, skin irritations, and breathing difficulties.
 Ingesting parts of some of these plants can even be life threatening.

 - Dumb Cane Plant (Dieffenbachia)

 - Sago Palm (Cycas revoluta)

 But Toxic Plants Are Beautiful

 Take time to evaluate the plants you already have and be mindful when selecting new plants.
-If you need help to identify your plants, bring in a picture for one of our experts to look at.
-Each of our garden centers is well-stocked for you to create your very own indoor jungle, so stop in soon!
-We will be happy to help you find just the right plant to keep you and your family growing!
+If you need help identifying your plants, bring in a picture for one of our experts to take look at.
+Each of our garden centers and plant shops is well-stocked so you can create your very own indoor jungle.
+We are always happy to help you find the right plant to keep you and your family growing!

 *For a comprehensive list of toxic and non-toxic plants for pets click here.